splunk/addonfactory-ucc-generator/docs/tabs.md

 This feature allows you to organize the input services into different categories.
 As a result, each group/category will have a separate sub-menu that can include numerous types of input services.
 Inputs services can also belong to multiple groups/categories.

+Using the [Custom Hook](https://splunk.github.io/addonfactory-ucc-generator/custom_ui_extensions/custom_hook/), `groupName` can be saved in any form field for a specific inputs service stanza.

+> `Tabs` and the `multi-level menu` cannot be used together.

 #### Usage
 ```
 "inputs": {